 Compatible After Conversion: ADAM provides SQL statements that can be executed in the destination database, but you must modify the corresponding SQL statements in the application.

 ADAM allows you to obtain suggestions only on the database schemas that you want to migrate.
 You can select the schemas from the Select Schema drop-down list.
-This prevents the accuracy of suggestions from being affected due to database schemas that you do not want to migrate.
+This prevents the accuracy of suggestions from being affected by database schemas that you do not want to migrate.

 On the Type Recommendation tab, you can view the recommended destination database.
 ADAM provides suggestions on appropriate destination databases based on the profile and scenarios of the source database, and the compatibility of the source database with available destination databases.
 The scenarios include transactional processing (TP), analytical processing (AP), hybrid transaction/analytical processing (HTAP), and tests.Notice